May 29, 2012 –

 Shawna Miller, Jackson County Attorney, said: The Prairie Band Potawatomi Police Department conducted a professional and thorough investigation into this matter.
 The cooperation between my office and the U.S. Attorney’s Office ensured that a child rapist has been taken off the streets for twenty-five years, without any further trauma to the child in this case.”

-In his plea, Robinson admitted that he had sexual intercourse with a minor child on the reservation.
+In his plea, Robinson admitted that he had sexual intercourse with a minor child on the common land.

 Grissom commended the Tribal Police Department, Jackson County Attorney Shawna Miller and Assistant U.S. Attorney Alan Metzger for their work on the case.